ai-doge/PublicWiki/ai-doge-blog/content/posts/port_image_gan/index.md

 ---
-title: Implementing ImageGAN
+title: Implementing ImageGAN From Data Collection to Model Compression
-seo_title: Port_image_gan
+seo_title: Implementing ImageGAN
 summary:
 description: How to train a projected gan on landscapes/ clouds dataset, then port it on iPhone.
 slug: port_image_gan